Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Obsidian Resources/Fantasy Statblocks/Bunkers and Badasses for Fantasy Statblocks Readme.md

 ### How to Use: Loot

 The Loot section is intended only for the weird, obscure loot items you want to absolutely include on a monster in that bestiary at all times, typically bosses who drop a peculiar quest item.

-The is optional and if there is nothing entered in loot, the field disappears.
+This is optional, and if there is nothing entered in loot, the field disappears.

 ### Explanatory Codeblocks